gamemachine/tachyon-networking/README.md

 ## Performance
 Cpu time is mostly in udp syscalls.
 But very heavy packet loss can also increase cpu time because larger receive windows make Tachyon itself do more work as it has to iterate over those.

+## Unreliable
+Unreliable messages have a hot path where there is almost no processing done.
+Reliable messages we have to buffer anyways, so sent/received messages you are just dealign with the body.
+With unreliable you have to send a byte array that is the message plus 1 byte.
+And received messages will also include the 1 byte header.
+You don't touch the header and you can't mess it up because Tachyon will write it on send.
+But you do have to reason about it.
+The alternative is memcpy on send and receive.

 ## Usage
 Not much in the way of documentation yet but there are a good number of unit tests.
 And ffi.rs encapsulates most of the api.  tachyon_tests.rs has some stress testing unit tests.
 The api is designed primarily for ffi consumption, as I use it from a .NET server.